ap211unitech/fundfusion/README.md

 # FundFusion

 FundFusion is a decentralized crowdfunding platform that empowers users to create, manage, and contribute to campaigns transparently.
 Campaign owners can withdraw funds from the smart contract, and contributors can claim refunds under specific conditions.
-Admins can manage categories for better campaign organization.
+Admin can manage categories for better campaign organization.

-Built with a robust tech stack, FundFusion ensures a secure and seamless user experience with features like user-friendly forms, real-time updates, and blockchain transparency.
+Built with a robust tech stack, FundFusion ensures a secure and seamless user experience with features like user-friendly forms, managing and storing images on IPFS, real-time updates, and blockchain transparency.

 Check out the FundFusion Demo [here]().